Dechie/neurograde/README.md

 * It then feeds this embedding to the **trained Graph Neural Network** (with its saved weights), which produces predictions for the 7 verdict values.

 This entire process is powered by the **PyTorch framework**, leveraging libraries such as `pytorch-geometric`.

+> the user facing module is found in the main branch, while the ml module is found in the 'ml-facing-module' branch

 ## Installation